 - Median Annual Salary: $90,420

 Education, Training, & Certification

 - Certification: After successfully becoming a licensed practitioner, a vet can begin to fulfill the requirements that lead to board certification in the specialty field of radiology.
-A candidate must complete a one to two-year internship and a multi-year residency in the field under the supervision of a board-certified radiologist.
-Residencies generally cover several clinical service areas including small animal radiology, large animal radiology, MRI, nuclear medicine/computerized tomography (CT), small animal ultrasound, and large animal ultrasound.
+A candidate must complete a one- to two-year internship and a multiyear residency in the field under the supervision of a board-certified radiologist.
+Residencies generally cover several clinical service areas, including small animal radiology, large animal radiology, MRI, nuclear medicine/computerized tomography (CT), small animal ultrasound, and large animal ultrasound.
 The board certification exam for radiology is administered by the American College of Veterinary Radiologists (ACVR).
-Once a vet has passed this exam they will be granted diplomate status in the veterinary specialty of radiology or radiation oncology.
+A vet who has passed this exam is granted diplomate status in the veterinary specialty of radiology or radiation oncology.

 - Continuing Education: Veterinary specialists must complete continuing education credits each year to maintain their board-certified status and to keep current with new techniques in the field.
 These credits usually are earned by attending lectures and participating in labs.

 Skill with medical imaging and reading images is the primary function of being a veterinary radiologist, but other skills are important as well.

 - Technology: Radiologists typically are supervising technicians who operate the machines used for imaging, so they must have expert-level knowledge of how to operate them.